TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

    for example :php:`example\.org:88` allows only :file:`example.org:88`,
    **not** :file:`example.org`.
-To disable this check completely

-   (not recommended because it is **insecure**) you can use :php:`.*` as pattern.
+To disable this check completely (not recommended because it is **insecure**) you can use :php:`.*` as pattern.

+   Have also a look into the :ref:`security guidelines
+   <security-global-typo3-options-trustedHostsPattern>`.

 .. index::
    TYPO3_CONF_VARS SYS; devIPmask